 Skip to main content

-Format: 11 digits without spaces and delimiters
+Format: 11 digits, no spaces or delimiters

 Asmens Kodas